Two tenderloin pieces per pack.

 - First dredge both sides of the turkey in the flour and shake off the excess.
 Dip completely in the egg mixture and then into the bread crumbs.
 Set aside without stacking the breaded cutlets until ready to shallow fry.

 - In the meantime, heat up your marinara sauce and get your cheeses ready.
 Also preheat your oven to 350 degrees.
 Have a sheet pan ready for baking the cutlets.

 - Bring the fat or oil to the point that it shimmers in a large skillet.
 Fry two cutlets at a time until they are nicely golden brown on both sides.
 Remove from the skillet and place on the baking sheet.
 Repeat with the other two cutlets.

 - Spoon some of the marinara on each cutlet - about ¼ cup per cutlet.
 Arrange the fresh mozzarella over the sauce and sprinkle with a small amount of the parmesan.
 When all the cutlets are dressed, place in hot oven until the cheese melts and starts to brown.
 The turkey should reach 160 degrees internal temperature.

 - Mix the lemon caper sauce ingredients together and drizzle on the turkey tenders before serving.

+We feed our poultry Certified Organic grains.
+And of course our birds never receive antibiotics and are never exposed to pesticides, herbicides, or GMO crops.
 Our turkeys are raised by our family with care on green grass pastures, where they can forage in the fields and nap in the shade.
-They are pasture raised and 100% Certified Organic.

 We offer delivery of our family farmed meats throughout the Northeast, shipped to your door in recyclable insulated containers.
 Our delivery area includes New York City, Long Island, New York state, New Jersey, Pennsylvania, Delaware, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.